basho/basho_docs/source/languages/en/riak/ops/advanced/deletion.md

-If you are updating an object that has been deleted---or if you suspect that an update might target a deleted object---it is recommended that you first fetch the [[vector clock|Vector Clocks]] of the object prior to updating.
+If you are updating an object that has been deleted---or if you suspect that an update might target a deleted object---it is recommended that you first fetch the [[causal context]] of the object prior to updating.
 This can be done by setting the `deletedvclock` parameter to `true` as part of the [[fetch operation|PBC Fetch Object]].
 This can also be done with the official Riak clients for Ruby, Java, and Erlang, as in the example below:

 ```ruby